appins/BEKIT/README.md

 on using it.

-The bare minimum for a BEKIT server is a port and a main folder, a server like that would look something like
+The bare minimum for a BEKIT server is a port and a main folder, a server like that would look something like:
 ```
 onport 80
 main /path/to/folder